aliaksandr-biarozka/checkout/README.md

 Acquirung bank details:
   - REST API
-  - built using .NET Core 3.1
+  - built using .NET 5
   - mocked endpoint for processing payment requests with simple responses

 To test a solution should be run using either docker-compose or visual studio/rider.